Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Results and Discussion

 \subsection{Volume Scaling}

 The effective system volume $V$ extracted from the thermal fits as a function of charged-particle multiplicity $\langle dN_{\mathrm{ch}}/d\eta \rangle$ is shown in Fig.~\ref{fig:parameters}(c).
 A clear and monotonic increase of $V$ with multiplicity is observed across the full range of event activity.
 To quantify this dependence, the volume is fitted with a linear function of the form $V = p_0 + p_1 \langle dN_{\mathrm{ch}}/d\eta \rangle$.
-The corresponding fits, shown as lines in Fig.~\ref{fig:parameters}(c), provide an excellent description of the data.
-For the $\phi$ multiplicity classes, the fit yields $p_1 = 2.03 \pm 0.15$, while for the $\Omega$ multiplicity classes, $p_1 = 2.46 \pm 0.22$.
-In both cases, the values of $\chi^2/\mathrm{dof}$ are significantly smaller than unity, indicating that the linear parameterization is fully consistent with the data within uncertainties.
-The extracted slopes are compatible within uncertainties at the $\sim2\sigma$ level, indicating that while the overall scaling is similar, a mild sensitivity to the choice of hadron species is present.
+The resulting fits, shown as lines in Fig.~\ref{fig:parameters}(c), describe the data well within the quoted uncertainties.
+For the $\phi$ multiplicity classes, the fit yields $p_0 = 5.15 \pm 1.08$ and $p_1 = 2.03 \pm 0.15$, with $\chi^2/\mathrm{dof} = 0.52/7$.
+For the $\Omega$ multiplicity classes, the corresponding values are $p_0 = 5.82 \pm 1.59$ and $p_1 = 2.46 \pm 0.22$, with $\chi^2/\mathrm{dof} = 0.51/3$.
+The extracted slopes are compatible within uncertainties at the $\sim 2\sigma$ level, suggesting that the overall scaling behavior is similar, although a mild sensitivity to the choice of hadron species is present.
 The non-zero intercept reflects the effective nature of the volume parameter within the statistical model and should not be interpreted as a direct geometric size of the system.

-The approximately linear dependence of $V$ on $\langle dN_{\mathrm{ch}}/d\eta \rangle$ indicates that the effective particle-emitting volume scales proportionally with event activity.
-This behavior supports the interpretation of charged-particle multiplicity as a proxy for the system size and is consistent with expectations from statistical hadronization models~\cite{Andronic2018}.
+The approximately linear dependence of $V$ on $\langle dN_{\mathrm{ch}}/d\eta \rangle$ indicates that the effective particle-emitting volume increases with event activity.
+This behavior supports the interpretation of charged-particle multiplicity as a proxy for the system size and this trend is in line with the expectation that larger event activity corresponds to a larger particle-emitting source in the thermal fit~\cite{Andronic2018}.